Anandks07/Yoga-Pose-Classification/README.md

 # Yoga-Pose-Classification

-The repsoitory contains the source code for yoga pose classification using deep learning techniques.
+The repository contains the source code for yoga pose classification using deep learning techniques.

 Models were created using feedforward mechanism as well as using the CNN model - EfficientNet.